Japanese Knife Types and How to Use Them

 Nakiri / Vegetable Knife

-Nakiri knives are the double edged Western style equivalent of a single edged Japanese usuba knife.
+Nakiri knives are the double-edged Western style equivalent of a single-edged Japanese usuba knife.
 Thanks to their straight blade, nakiri are ideal for julienne, brunoise, allumette and other precision knife cuts for vegetables.
-Also a great tool for cutting into very hard skinned produce like pumpkins and squash.
+Also a great tool for cutting into very hard-skinned produce like pumpkins and squash.

 See all Nakiri Knives